-COURSE # 6130 Marketing for Sports, Entertainment & Special Events Level: Non-weighted
+Marketing for Sports, Entertainment & Special Events

 This course introduces the functions of marketing by examining the areas of sports and sporting events, the entertainment industry and organizing special and annual events.
 Combining the text with current events enables the student to learn about the concepts of leadership, finance, product management, human resources, legal and ethical issues, managing change and customer relations.
 Practical applications of knowledge are provided through activities including internet research and simulations that promote discussion and creative thinking.